WeepsDanky/econ-cadope/README.md

 We believe in the future of Web3.

-🧑🏻‍💻 Qiyue Wu, team's technical support staff, keen to explore the wireless possibilities of blockchain technology.
+🧑🏻‍ Qiyue Wu, team's technical support staff, keen to explore the wireless possibilities of blockchain technology.

-💡 Xiaoyi Sun, a student at Imperial College London, studying Physics BSc.
+🧑 Xiaoyi Sun, a student at Imperial College London, studying Physics BSc.
 Interested in Web3 applications and believe in the future of Web3.

-💡 Xuheng Zhao, a physics undergraduate but interested in any frontier technologies such as Web3.
+👧🏻Xuheng Zhao, a physics undergraduate but interested in any frontier technologies such as Web3.